WHU-USI3DV/SDAR-Net/README.md

 Extract code:123x

+Different dataset splits can cause fluctuations in training and testing results.

 ### Evaluation
 ```
 # Specify the dataset path and checkpoint path in test.py

 python test.py
 ```
+The network module contains layers with random operations (NonLocalSparseAttention), so the test result metrics may have slight fluctuations.
 ### Training
 ```
 # Specify the dataset path and checkpoint path in train.py